Codey-LAB/.github/profile/README.md

 ### The VIP CLUB FOR FREE!
 NON MONEY NO SCAM, JUST OPENSOURCE!

+### `[AREA: FREE REPOS]`
+"We won't reinvent the wheel, but we’ll definitely give it a better spin.
+Check our public repos for (crazy) projects that run smoothly on pure simplicity - zero bloat, no 10GB node_modules manuals required.."

 ### `[AREA: PROMPTS]`
-The core of the lab.
-System prompts engineered to eliminate AI datamüll at the source — for every major model, tuned for senior dev workflows.
+The core of the codey [awesome-prompting](https://github.com/awesome-prompting) lab is: System prompts engineered to eliminate AI datamtrash at the source — for every major model, tuned for senior dev workflows.
 No preambles.
 No summaries.
 No 500-token answers to a 2-line question.

 ### `[AREA: SEC]`
 Security tooling and prompts under ESOL v1.1.
 Blue team, authorized red team, code audits, hardening.
 Allied with [Wall of Shames](https://github.com/Wall-of-Shames) — the same team, the other side of the work.